Keswick - Borrowdale - Buttermere drive

-Continue along the B5289 towards Borrowdale.
+Exit the car park via the one way system and turn left on the B5289 towards Borrowdale.
 The road follows the wooded lakeshore and after approx 0.5 miles there is a left turn signposted to Ashness Bridge and Watendlath.
 If you take this left, the dead end road is single track with passing places, steep and tight in places and can be busy in season.
 However, the attractions along this road are well worth visiting.
-There is a small free car park immediately after the junction on the left giving access to the adjacent lakeshore and Ashness Gate jetty.
+There is a small free car park immediately after the junction on the left giving access to the adjacent lakeshore and Ashness Gate jetty for the Keswick Launch.
 Continue up hill for approx 0.5 miles to Ashness Bridge.
 Take care driving over the bridge which is very narrow.
-The car park is just beyond the bridge on the right.
+The car park is just beyond the bridge in the trees on the right.

 Distance: 2.7 miles

 Location: Ashness Bridge

 Ashness Bridge is a traditional stone-built packhorse bridge dating from the 18th century which has become popular with tourists in more recent times due to its fabulous scenic location.
 Probably one of the most photographed scenes in the Lake District, you will find it on many souvenirs, cards and calendars.
 The best view is from upstream of the bridge, if you stand on the stones next to Barrow Beck you have the bridge in the foreground, Derwent Water behind and the mighty Skiddaw mountain range prominent behind that.
 The view has become a little obscured by trees over the years and would be better when there are no leaves but it’s well worth a stop at any time of year to appreciate this famous scene.

 The car park is National Trust pay and display with no facilities nearby.